MoonGrt/Riscv-SoC-Software/README.md

 <div style="text-align: center;">

 ![](Document/images/report/clk_max.jpg)
 Figure 32.
-The maximum actual clock frequency can exceed 50MHz of the crystal oscillator frequency of the development board
+The maximum actual clock frequency can exceed 50MHz of the crystal oscillator frequency of the development board.

 </div>